-Vermont 2-1-1 – Comprehensive list of community resources available in Vermont, including emergency food and shelter, disability services, counseling, senior services, health care, child care, drug and alcohol problems, legal assistance, transportation agencies, educational and volunteer opportunities and more (24/7 online or over the phone)
+Vermont 2-1-1 – Comprehensive list of community resources available in Vermont, including emergency food and shelter, disability services, counseling, senior services, health care, child care, drug and alcohol problems, legal assistance, transportation agencies, educational and volunteer opportunities and more.
+Available online or over the phone.

 Vermont Department for Children and Families – Branch of the VT Agency of Human Services with a mission to foster healthy development, safety, wellbeing, and self-sufficiency of Vermonters.
 DCF works to reduce poverty and homelessness

-Vermont Mental Health Crisis Text Line – Crisis Text Line provides free, round-the-clock support, seven days a week by providing access via text messaging to a trained Crisis Counselor at the moment help and support are needed.
-Text "VT" to 741741 and you will get a response within five minutes.
+Vermont Crisis Text Line – The Crisis Text Line provides free, round-the-clock support by providing access via text messaging to a trained Crisis Counselor at the moment help and support are needed.
+When you text, you will get a response within five minutes: first an automated text response and then a response from a trained crisis counselor.
 Texts are confidential and will not show up on your phone bill.
 For more mental health supports in Vermont visit mentalhealth.vermont.gov.

 U Matter U Can Get Help – A site specifically for youth who think they may need help or support so they don’t harm themselves, or for people who may be worried about someone else.